 Minorca is one of the Balearic Islands situated just off the east coast of mainland Spain, in the Mediterranean Sea.
 It has an area of around 694 km² and a coastline of 216 km².
-It has the maximum distance of 47km between the furthest points - Ciutadella and Mahon.
+It has a maximum distance of 47km between the furthest points - Ciutadella and Mahon.

 The two major cities on the Island are Mahon on the east coast and Ciutadella on the west coast.
-There are several smaller towns located around the island, such as Es Castell, Sant Lluis, Alaior, Es Mercadal, Es Migjorn and Ferreries.
+There are several smaller towns located around the island, such as Es Castell, Sant Lluis, Alaior, Es Mercadal, Es Migjorn, and Ferreries.

 The island of Minorca is divided into two symmetric but very different parts.
-The northern part is a place for an uneven and rugged coastline with poor vegetation and plenty of small islands with dark or reddish sand, whilst the southern part which is made up of the calcareous rock has plain, wavy cliffs with coves of white sand surrounded by pines.
+A northern part is a place for an uneven and rugged coastline with poor vegetation and plenty of small islands with dark or reddish sand, whilst the southern part which is made up of the calcareous rock has plain, wavy cliffs with coves of white sand surrounded by pines.

 Monte Toro is the highest point and it is 358 m/1174 ft above sea level.
 The coast of Sant Lluis is situated in the eastern part of the island and it is the first location in Spain where the sun rises.

-Geographical co-ordinates: 39°47' to 40°00'N, 3°52' to 4°24'E.
+Geographical Coordinates: 39°47' to 40°00'N, 3°52' to 4°24'E

 The location of Minorca in the middle of the western Mediterranean was a staging point for the different cultures since prehistoric times.
 This Balearic Island has an attractive mixture of colonial and local architecture.

 Minorca is especially well known for its traditional summer fiestas that intrigue many visitors.
 The international opera week and international organ festival in Mahon and, the summer music festival and Capella Davidica concerts in Ciutadella are the main events of the island.